Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

 \subsection{Generation}

 Our dataset is constructed by executing multiple iterations of the QKD simulations discussed in the previous subsections.
-Each iteration simulates all eight possible scenarios (normal QKD process, Intercept-and-Resend attack, PNS attack, Trojan horse attack, wavelength-dependent Trojan horse, RNG attack, detection blinding attack, and combined attack), capturing a set of QKD metrics.
-These include quantum bit error rate (QBER), measurement entropy, signal and decay detection rates, signal and decay loss rates, photon transmission time metrics, and time-based variation metrics.
+Each iteration simulates all eight possible scenarios (normal QKD process, Intercept-and-Resend attack, PNS attack, Trojan horse attack, wavelength-dependent Trojan horse, RNG attack, detection blinding attack, and combined attack) and captures a set of QKD metrics.
+These include quantum bit error rate (QBER), measurement entropy, signal and decoy detection rates, signal and decoy loss rates, photon transmission time metrics, and time-based variation metrics.
 These metrics provide insights into the security of the quantum channel and help detect anomalies in the process.
-A total of 1292 iterations per scenario were performed, resulting in a balanced dataset of 10,329 samples.
-Table~\ref{tab:qkd_sample} shows how the first few lines of the proposed dataset.
-Data preprocessing is a crucial step in the development of any ML or DL model, as it significantly affects the model's accuracy and performance.
+A total of 1292 iterations were performed per scenario, resulting in a balanced dataset of 10,329 samples.
+Table~\ref{tab:qkd_sample} shows the first lines of the proposed dataset.
+Data preprocessing is a crucial step in developing any ML or DL model, as it significantly affects the model's accuracy and performance.
 In this context, the preprocessing framework for the proposed model contains several steps to prepare the dataset for training and evaluation.
 These steps include feature selection, feature transformation, dataset splitting, noise injection, and input representation.

-\paragraph{Feature Selection} The dataset contains 11 features, but only 9 features have been selected for training the proposed model, excluding the Signal Detection Rate and Decoy Detection Rate.
-This decision is based on the fact that the Signal Loss Rate and Decoy Loss Rate are already included, and they imply the same information.
-Removing these features helps prevent overfitting and ensures that the model generalizes well.
+\paragraph{Feature Selection} The dataset contains 11 features, but only 9 are used to train the proposed model, excluding the Signal Detection Rate and Decoy Detection Rate.
+This decision is based on the fact that the Signal Loss Rate and the Decoy Loss Rate are already included and convey the same information.
+Removing these features helps prevent overfitting and ensures the model generalizes well.

 \paragraph{Feature Transformation} All feature values are standardized using Z-score normalization (StandardScaler) to ensure that they have a mean of zero and a standard deviation of one, using the following equation: